muzahid-c/nginx-lb-docker/README.md

 ![node3](https://user-images.githubusercontent.com/36810834/148900330-e6c6c5a5-0530-4263-a436-8fa8ff96a7e2.png)

 ### Some load balancing methods
 By default Nginx use Round Robin method.
 We can use other methods too depending the situations.
-Please see refenece below:
+Please see reference below:

 https://docs.nginx.com/nginx/admin-guide/load-balancer/http-load-balancer/